 For instance, take a Border Collie.
-This breed was an avid herder, having a high level of energy to be able to keep up with the flocks and farmer.
+This breed was an avid herder, having a high energy level to keep up with the flocks and farmers.
 But even a house Collie of today has been known to require mental stimulation and a good deal of physical activity each day.

-The Labrador Retriever’s intended purpose was to help make the lives of fishermen all that much easier.
+The Labrador Retriever’s intended purpose was to help make fishermen’s lives much more accessible.
 The temperament needed for this job still exists in the Labs that find comfort lounging around in our homes.

 What is the Temperament of a Labrador Retriever?

-They are also known to be eager in terms of acceptance and reward, always wanting to please their owner.
+They are also eager to accept and reward, always wanting to please their owner.

 Any dog not possessing these temperamental traits is considered “not a Labrador” by the American Kennel Club.